 As we were walking the isles, he saw the porcelain winter houses and said someday he wanted to do that.
 I responded with an ‘Excuse me, grandma?
 Ummm, no. You better find a new girlfriend.’

 The next thing we knew, an older lady was giggling as she listened to our argument of why I was not on board with a glass village.
 I was a nanny at the time to anything breakable was my worst nightmare; it doesn’t work with children.

 Arguably I mentioned it’s just a dust collector, and I already had too many gifts people thought I would like that became dust collectors.

 He was so excited, and I was cool with it.
-So each year since we take the kids down to Disney Springs and get the newest edition in the set.
+So each year, we take the kids down to Disney Springs and get the newest edition in the set.
 It’s become one of the best traditions the whole family enjoys.
-It’s unique and special, and my boys think the whole thing rocks.
-While I tend to sit back, enjoy the view, and snack with wine while everyone else builds, I’m known to help put a few things together.
+It’s unique and special; my boys think the whole thing rocks.
+While I sit back, enjoy the view, and snack with wine while everyone builds, I’m known to help put a few things together.
 Better than the glass you can’t play with or touch.

 Whatever your traditions are, enjoy every single moment.
 I already feel like each season goes by too fast, and the traditions help us slow down and remember to take time to enjoy those we love.
 That’s why traditions are important, even if it’s just building Legos.

 When I tell people this has become our tradition, I get a few more questions on how to get the legos.
 It is hard to come across previous sets.
 However, it’s never too late to start building.
 Lego has released a train twice now (we weren’t collecting yet when they did the first one).
 And it never disappoints.

 So you do not need to go to a Lego store, it is on Amazon, but it is essential to get it while it’s there.
 Once it’s gone, it’s gone and difficult to find ever again.